Kernix13/beginner-git-commands/ADVANCED_GIT.md

 <div align="right"><a href="#back-to-top" title="Table of Contents">Back to Top</a></div>

-## restore vs reset vs revert vs rebase
+## restore vs revert vs reset vs rebase

-- `restore` = fix your working directory or staging area.
+- `git restore` -> Used to unstage files or discard uncommitted local changes in files, restoring them to their last committed state - DOES NOT REWRITE HISTORY
+- `git revert` -> Undo changes introduced by a specific commit by creating a new, inverse commit - create a new commit that undoes another commit - The safe way to undo changes on public or shared branches - DOES NOT REWRITE HISTORY
-- `reset` = move your branch pointer (and maybe staging/working directory depending on flags).
+- `git reset` -> Undo commits by moving the branch pointer to a previous state (and/or maybe staging/working directory depending on flags).
+Used for local, unpushed changes when you want to remove commits entirely, as if they never happened - **_REWRITES HISTORY_**
-- `revert` = create a new commit that undoes another.
-- `rebase` = rewrite commit history by moving or combining commits onto a new base commit.
+- `git rebase` -> Reorganize or move a series of commits onto a new base commit to maintain a clean, linear project history - rewrite commit history by moving or combining commits onto a new base commit.
+Used on local branches to incorporate upstream changes or clean up commits before merging into a shared branch - **_REWRITES HISTORY_**

 1. `restore`: Used to restore the contents of a file (or multiple files) from a commit, or to unstage changes without touching commit history.
    1. `git restore <file-name>` → throw away uncommitted changes in the working directory, restore file from HEAD.
    1. `git restore --source <commit-hash> <file-name>` → restore the file’s content from a specific commit.
    1. `git restore --staged <file-name>` → unstage the file (move it back to working directory, keep changes).
-1. `reset`: Moves the branch pointer to a specific commit
-   1. **`reset` rewrites history**.
-   1. Can eliminate commits from history (if using `--hard` or `--mixed`).
-   1. Can be destructive if those commits have been pushed and others depend on them.
-   1. Think: "rewind history to this point."
-   1. `git reset <commit-hash>` → default `--mixed`, moves branch pointer and keeps changes staged → unstaged.
-   1. `git reset --soft <commit-hash>` → moves branch pointer but keeps changes staged (as if you hadn’t committed yet).
-   1. `git reset --hard <commit-hash>` → moves branch pointer and wipes out changes (staged + working directory).
 1. `revert`: Creates a new commit that undoes the changes from a previous commit (or range of commits).
    1. **`revert` preserves history**
    1. Does not move the branch pointer backwards.